sbcshop/3.2_Touchsy_ESP-32_Resistive_Hardware/README.md

 # 3.2_Touchsy_ESP-32_Resistive_Hardware
 Touchsy ESP-32 Resistive - the perfect display solution for users who prefer ESP-32 over Raspberry Pi Pico W.
-In this github repo you will find hardware files for 3.2" Touchsy ESP-32 Capacitive.
+In this github repo you will find hardware files for 3.2" Touchsy ESP-32 Resistive.

 Standard 3.2" LCD touch panels with capacitive and resistive touch choices are available.
 Also, this has several Hardware Compatibility choices to accommodate the whole Hardware Community.
 <img src = "https://cdn.shopify.com/s/files/1/1217/2104/files/Touchsy.png?v=1676717838"/>